brikis98/yevgeniy-brikman-homepage/_posts/2019-08-10-nonviolent-communication-a-language-of-life.md

 date: "2019-08-10"
 ---

-I found the style of this book off putting (a weird cross of pseudo-spiritual guru + self-help book), but the content is pretty good.
+I found the style of this book off-putting (a weird cross of pseudo-spiritual guru + self-help book), but the content is pretty good.
 I agree with many of the core ideas of the book, but to be honest, after reading it, I'm not sure how to apply much of what I learned!
 I found myself reading the examples, nodding my head, being impressed, but mostly thinking, "yup, yup, got it, it's magic."

 That said, I read this book back-to-back with "Crucial Conversations," and many of the ideas have a strong overlap with that book, so it was still useful.